 You should only need to do this restoring process when you start to notice your composite sink looking hazy, according to Supreme Surface Cleaners.
 The hazy look means the protective surface is wearing away and the minerals from the water are causing buildup.

-- Variety.
-You'll find a wide range of styles, sizes, shapes, finishes, and color options to complement your countertops.
+1. Variety: You'll find a wide range of composite granite sink styles, sizes, shapes, finishes, and color options to complement your countertops.
 White, black, and brown remain the most popular color choices.
 When considering granite composite sinks vs. stainless-steel sinks, you’ll have many more options with the former.

-- Hardness.
-While some sink materials are more forgiving, composite granite is hard enough to break glassware when dropped onto the surface.
+1. Hardness: While some sink materials are more forgiving, composite granite is hard enough to break glassware when dropped onto the surface.
 This granite composite sink problem is something to consider if you frequently wash breakable dishes in the sink.

-- Color uniformity.
-If you want the authentic look of granite, a composite granite sink is uniform in pattern and color and doesn't feature variations like natural granite.
+2. Color uniformity: If you want the authentic look of granite, a composite granite sink is uniform in pattern and color and doesn't feature variations like natural granite.